flutter/flutter/specs/dom.md

   // throws if id is null
 }

-class ShadowRoot extends TreeScope {
+class ShadowRoot extends TreeScope implements FindRoot {
   ShadowRoot([this._host]); // O(1)
   // note that there is no way in the API to use a newly created ShadowRoot currently